vaadin/archetype-application-example/README.md

 - compiling the whole project
   - run "mvn install" in parent project
 - developing the application
-  - edit code in the server module
+  - edit code in the ui module
-  - run "mvn jetty:run" in server module
+  - run "mvn jetty:run" in ui module
   - open http://localhost:8080/
 - developing the theme
   - run the application as above
-  - edit the theme in the server module
+  - edit the theme in the ui module
-  - only if using precompiled theme, run "mvn vaadin:compile-theme" in the server module
+  - only if using precompiled theme, run "mvn vaadin:compile-theme" in the ui module
   - reload the application page
 - client side changes or add-ons
   - edit code/POM in client module
   - run "mvn install" in client module
-  - if a new add-on has an embedded theme, run "mvn vaadin:update-theme" in the server module
+  - if a new add-on has an embedded theme, run "mvn vaadin:update-theme" in the ui module
 - debugging client side code
   - run "mvn vaadin:run-codeserver" in client module
   - activate Super Dev Mode in the debug window of the application